How we source coffee

 Sorting through coffee cherries

-To keep your blends tasting consistently delicious year-round, Kaldi’s sources and samples a lot of coffee.
+Accomplishing this means sourcing and sampling a lot of coffee.
 Sourcing exceptional green coffee is both an art and a science, requiring passion and patience.
-At Kaldi’s, our supply chain is no mere spreadsheet of weights and dates, but the ever-expanding, ever-deepening network of relationships we’ve built with our importers, processors, and growers.
-We consider it a labor of love that’s never laborious.
+Our supply chain is an ever-expanding, ever-deepening network of relationships we’ve built with our importers, processors, and growers.
+We consider sourcing a labor of love that’s never laborious.